maxim-zhao/battlemaniacs-restoration/README.md

 Wesker - coordinator

-We need an artist to convert to the Master System format/palette all the SNES intro (currently placed as sceencaps in src/images), ending (WIP) and possibly replace the artwork for the intermission scenes.
+We need an artist to convert to the Master System format/palette all the SNES intro and ending (placed as sceencaps in src/images) and possibly replace the artwork for the intermission scenes.
 Feel free to join to the project if you have the skills and are interested.